quixio/quix-docs/docs/create/create-topic.md

 ## To change the advanced settings

-In the `Topics` view, hover over the topic you want to edit until the kebab menu (vertical dots) is display.
+In the `Topics` view, hover over the topic you want to edit until the kebab menu (vertical dots) is displayed.
 Click the kebab menu, and then select `Edit topic`.
 Change your configuration as required.
 Click `Save` and your changes are applied to the topic.